 \subsection{Procedure}

-The study adopts a method-comparison approach aimed at exploring the convergence between self-perceived and behaviorally enacted problem-solving competence by comparing a GBA with a traditional self-report measure.
-Specifically, we compared the results obtained from Behaveme-PS with those of the Problem Solving Inventory (PSI-B) \citep{heppner1982psi}.
+This cross-sectional method-comparison study examines the convergence between self-perceived and behaviorally enacted problem-solving competence by comparing a game-based assessment with a traditional self-report measure.
+Specifically, we compared the results obtained from Behaveme-PS with those of the Problem Solving Inventory (PSI-B) \cite{heppner1982psi}.
 This setup allows for a direct method comparison, in which PSI-B scores are examined alongside behavioral proficiency levels derived from gameplay.
 To standardize the procedure and minimize cognitive load on participants, the entire workflow was administered through a single Microsoft Form, which served as the unified interface for instructions, test administration, and data entry.
 The full process lasted approximately 20 minutes and consisted of two sequential phases.
 The first phase of the study consisted of administering the PSI-B, which participants completed before engaging with the Behaveme-PS module.
 In accordance with professional standards for psychological assessment, the PSI-B was administered under the supervision of a licensed psychologist.
 Participants completed the PSI-B digitally through the Microsoft Form used for the study, and their responses were automatically recorded.
 This created a structured psychometric dataset that served as the reference self-report dataset for comparison with the behavioral indicators obtained from the Behaveme-PS assessment.
 PSI-B scores were categorized into four levels (Base, Medium, High, Very High) using a quartile-based classification to ensure distribution-sensitive and non-arbitrary group assignment.